Powered by Innovation

 9. U.S. Patent No. 9,792,076: Systems, devices, apparatus, and methods for transparently inserting a virtual storage layer in a fibre channel based storage area network while maintaining continuous input/output operations – Issued October 17, 2017

 U.S. Patent No. 9,792,076 is the 9th patent granted to Cirrus Data Solutions Inc. This patent covers the invention of an unique method for transparent virtualization of storage.
 In this case, the storage being transparently intercepted can be dynamically virtualized, ensuring no interruption to client applications during the virtualization process.
 The technique involves extensive storage device identity and state impersonation to maintain the façade of the original storage even if this hardware has already been taken offline, and new, virtualized storage already put in its place.
-The first application is the so called “pMotion” feature in the widely deployed and successful enterprise data migration product, DMS.
+The first application is the so called “pMotion” feature in the widely deployed and successful enterprise data migration product, Cirrus Migrate On-Premises (CMO).